21 Secrets Costco’s Free Sample Employees Wish You Knew

 “Saturdays and Sundays will always have the most samples.
 If you want unlimited amounts of samples and no lines, go on a Monday or Tuesday, but there are less to choose from.
 On the weekends, go right around 1:00 or 2:00 because all shifts are out at that time.” —former Reddit user

 “Try to avoid coming on Sunday.
 Everyone and their dog comes into Costco on Sunday, usually after church.
 Unless you enjoy waiting for ten minutes in a crowd of people, of course.” —rivanio.
-These are the frozen foods you should always buy at Costco.

 We’re technically not Costco employees